Desmond Howard: Broadcasting career

 Howard currently works for ESPN as a college football analyst.
-He appears as an in-studio personality and, in 2005, began traveling with Chris Fowler, Lee Corso, and Kirk Herbstreit to marquee matchup sites during the season for the pre-game show ESPN College Gameday.
+He appears as an in-studio personality and, in 2005, began traveling with Chris Fowler, Lee Corso, and Kirk Herbstreit to marquee matchup sites during the season for the pregame show ESPN College Gameday.

-He is also currently the color commentator for Detroit Lions pre-season games on the Detroit Lions Television Network.
+He was the color commentator for Detroit Lions pre-season games on the Detroit Lions Television Network for two years.
 He called games for the NFL on Fox for one season with former ESPN colleague Carter Blackburn.

 Personal life

 Howard served as the cover athlete for the college football video game NCAA Football 06.

+Howard has 2 sons: Desmond Howard Jr. and Dhamir Howard and daughter Sydney Howard.